nrwl/nx/docs/angular/guides/update.md

 At this point, no packages have been installed, and no other files have been touched.

 Now, you can inspect `package.json` to see if the changes make sense.
 Sometimes the migration can update some package to the version that is either not allowed or conflicts with with another package.
+Feel free to manually apply the desired adjustments.

+### Step 2: Install the packages

-After you are satisfied, run `npm install`, `yarn`, or `pnpm install`.
+After you are satisfied, make sure to actuall install the packages by running `npm install`, `yarn`, or `pnpm install`.

-### Step 2: Running migrations
+### Step 3: Running migrations

 Next, we need to update the repo to match the updated `package.json` and `node_modules`.
 Every Nx plugin comes with a set of migrations that describe how to update the workspace to make it work with the new version of the plugin.
 During Step 1 Nx looked at all of the packages being updated and collected their migrations into `migrations.json`.
 It's important to note that because Nx knows the from and to versions of every package, the `migrations.json` file only contains the relevant migrations.